 In the early days of its harvest, only Hawaiian royalty was allowed access to koa.
 Warriors used it to create bows and build canoes.
 The ali’i, or royalty class, would use koa to decorate their homes.
 Although the wood is now more widely available, getting a piece of your own is still a challenge.
 Koa has become the truffle of lumber.

-Koa trees only grow on Kona island at high elevations near a volcano.
+Koa trees grow on the Hawaiian Islands at elevations of 100-2,300 feet.
 Needless to say, that makes koa trees pretty rare.
 To avoid excessive harvesting, the Hawaiian government has made strict rules about who can harvest the wood and how much can be sold in a year.
 There are laws banning the harvest of living trees, so all koa on the market is from a fallen or dead tree.

 Another threat to koa’s availability is land space.
 Much of the land where koa once thrived was cleared to make way for cattle farms and other agriculture.
 The young sprouts that crop up when a dead tree is moved are particularly appetizing to the cattle and pigs that now occupy the land.